 According to the study, those who were exposed to mold in their homes or workplaces were more prone to report respiratory symptoms like wheezing, coughing, and shortness of breath.
 The research also revealed that the possibility of respiratory problems increased with higher levels of mold exposure.
 Aside from respiratory issues, mold exposure has also been associated with allergies, asthma, and even neurological symptoms like headaches and memory loss.

 Considering the significant health consequences of mold exposure, it’s crucial for both individuals and businesses to take measures to prevent and remediate mold growth.
 This may include reducing moisture levels in indoor spaces, fixing leaks and other sources of water intrusion, and promptly dealing with visible mold growth.
-It’s always good to hire a professional mold remediation company like LC Myers Environmental LLC to safely remove the mold and restore indoor air quality.
+It’s always good to hire a professional mold remediation company like LC Myers Environmental to safely remove the mold and restore indoor air quality.